Russia men's national ice hockey team

 The Russian men's national ice hockey team (Сборная России по хоккею с шайбой) is the national men's ice hockey team of Russia, overseen by the Ice Hockey Federation of Russia.
 As of 2021, they were rated third in the IIHF World Ranking.
-The team has competed internationally from 1992 until a 2022 ban, and is recognized by the IIHF as the successor to the Soviet Union team and CIS team.
+The team has competed internationally from 1992 until it was provisionally suspended in 2022, and is recognized by the IIHF as the successor to the Soviet Union team and CIS team.
 Russia has been one of the most successful national ice hockey teams in the world and a member of the so-called "Big Six," the unofficial group of the six strongest men's ice hockey nations, along with Canada, the Czech Republic, Finland, Sweden, and the United States.
 The European nations of the Big Six participate in the Euro Hockey Tour, which Russia won nine times since 2005.
 Since September 2021, the head coach is Alexei Zhamnov, who took over from Valeri Bragin.

 Since the establishment of the team, Russia has participated in 29 IIHF World Championships tournaments and nine Olympic ice hockey tournaments, winning five world championships and one Olympic gold medal.

-After the Russian invasion of Ukraine, the International Ice Hockey Federation suspended Russia from all levels of competition on February 28, 2022.
+After the Russian invasion of Ukraine, the International Ice Hockey Federation suspended Russia from all levels of competition on 28 February 2022.
 In April 2022, the Federation banned Russia from participating in the 2023 IIHF World Championship.